 The truth is I didn't really mind.
 But once the car was loaded with millennials and we were on our way, I realized I'd been thrust into a situation in which I had a difficult choice to make.

 Do I join in the guys' conversation?
-Brandon and his friends were talking school/college, majors, summer jobs, friends, music, their hopes and dreams and aspirations.
-There were a few opportunities to offer an opinion, a dollop of alleged wisdom, and even a cross generational joke or two.
+Brandon and his friends were talking school, college, majors, summer jobs, and all things so far under age 60, I’d have to bungee jump to reach them.
+Still there were a few opportunities to offer an opinion, a dollop of alleged wisdom, and even a cross generational joke or two.

 But how would they respond?
 Would they think ...

 "That was funny!
 I like Mr. Block.
 He's a cool guy unlike my dad with his knock-knock jokes!"